eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 ## 3rd: Financial goals

-> "It's not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for." — Robert Kiyosaki
+> "It's not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for." — Robert Kiyosaki (author of _Rich Dad Poor Dad_)

 After figuring out how much I need for my emergency fund and setting a plan, the next step was to ask myself what my financial goals are.